61hub/js-exercises/README.md

                                   //    "War and sex"
                                   //    "Deep into rip"
   ```
-- [ ] (3) Write a function with a loop to list the properties of a object.
+- [ ] (3) Write a function with a loop to list the properties of an object.
   ```javascript
   var user = {
     name: "Petr",